Trade Advice Document

 The law covers contracts where a trader supplies you with a service (such as hairdressing, building work or car repairs), but contracts of employment or apprenticeship are specifically excluded.

-There are some service contracts (for example, financial services, estate agency and holidays) where additional rules and regulations apply and where you may have extra rights.
+There are some service contracts (for example, financial services, estate agency and holidays) where additional rules and regulations apply, so you may have extra rights.

 WHAT STATUTORY RIGHTS DO YOU HAVE?

-The service must be carried out with reasonable care and skill.
 What does this mean in practice?
 It means that a trader must carry out the work to the same or similar standard to that which is considered acceptable within their trade or profession.
-Industry standards within a particular service sector, relevant codes of practice and even the law (such as building regulations and credit legislation) are useful benchmarks to consider when deciding if a trader has carried out the service with reasonable care and skill.
+Industry standards within a particular service sector, relevant codes of practice and even the law (such as building regulations and credit legislation) are useful benchmarks to consider when deciding whether a trader has carried out the service with reasonable care and skill.

-Information about the trader or service is legally binding.
-This means that anything said or written down by a trader (or someone acting on their behalf) about their business or the service forms part of the contract if you take the information into consideration before you agree the contract, or if you make a decision about the service after the contract is made.
+This means that anything said or written down by a trader (or someone acting on their behalf) about their business or the service forms part of the contract, if you take the information into consideration before you agree the contract, or if you make a decision about the service after the contract is made.
 For example, if a gardener told you that they would use a certain type of high quality wood preserver to paint your fence and you relied on this statement when you decided to go ahead, then it forms part of the contract.

 It is an important element in a contract for the supply of a service that a trader must give you specific pre-contract information, as set out in the Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013.
 The 'Buying from business premises: on-premises contracts explained', 'Buying by internet, phone and mail order: distance contracts explained' and 'Buying at home: off-premises contracts explained' guides explain what these pre-contract requirements are.

-Reasonable price to be paid for a service.
 You are required to pay only a 'reasonable price' for the service that a trader provides unless the price of the service (or the way in which the price is worked out) is fixed as part of the contract.
-So, if you haven't agreed a price upfront, what you're asked to pay must be reasonable.
+Therefore, if you haven't agreed a price upfront, then the amount you are asked to pay must be reasonable.
 What is a reasonable price?
 This depends on the facts of each contract, but as a guide it may be the average price charged by other traders providing the same type of service in the area.

 You should note that many contracts, including contracts for the supply of a service, are also covered by the Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013, which means that you must be given the total price (or the way in which the price is worked out) before the contract is made.